Negal75/ICanRunMC/README.md

 - Cross platform/usage in any distro with MESA.
 - Good performance, better than using Software renders.
-- Make old hardware compatible OpenGL 3.3 OpengGLES 3.1.
+- Make old hardware compatible with OpenGL 3.3 OpengGLES 3.1.

 ## Optimizations for MC